jolyonb/olxcleaner/errors.md

 - `NonFlatURLName`: A `url_name` pointer uses colon notation to point to a subdirectory.
 While partially supported, this is not recommended.

+- `PossibleHTMLPointer`: This HTML tag looks like it isn't a pointer tag, but a file exists that it could be trying to point to.

 - `PossiblePointer`: This tag looks like it isn't a pointer tag, but a file exists that it could be trying to point to.
 (This file is thus orphaned, as no other tag can point to it due to `url_name` clashes.)

 ## Information

+- `DuplicateHTMLName`: Two HTML tags point to the same HTML file (`filename` attribute).
+While this isn't obviously problematic, probably best not to do it.

 ## Debug

+(Currently no errors in this category)